-Amazon launched its Echo Buttons in 2017 as a way to play games like Trivial Pursuit Tap, making them a fun but ultimately novelty device.
-Now all that has changed as Amazon has enabled its buttons to trigger Alexa routines, transforming them into more powerful smart home gadgets.
+Amazon launched its Echo Buttons a couple of years back, as a way to play games like Trivial Pursuit Tap.
+This made them a fun, but ultimately novelty device.

 Echo Buttons are sold in packs of two and each runs on two (included) AAA batteries.
 These aren't like other Echo devices that must be plugged in at all times; the idea is that these can be placed anywhere.